dcasota/vesxi-on-azure-scripts/README.md

   - https://kb.vmware.com/s/article/2009916
   - https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/user-guide/nested-virtualization

 Automation&Integration engineers often uses nested hypervisor labs to test their kickstart/setup/configuration scripts without the need of tests always allocating own realworld physical hardware.
 That said, keep in mind the operational economy radius of realworld physical hardware.
-It doesn't end with nested hypervisors.
-There is degraded value of running compute resources in a nested virtualization environment only.
+It doesn't end with nested hypervisors: There is degraded value of running compute resources in a nested virtualization environment only.

 Realworld physical hardware is a key point in a 'type-1 hypervisor running in a VM on top of a type-1 hypervisor' scenario.
 Some nested hypervisor configurations are technically possible.
 If you run into issues with a nested lab, give up or try to fix it on your own support.